nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

         }
     }

-It's easy, right?
-You see if the requested URI exists and can be served by NGINX.
-If not, is it a directory that can be served.
-If not, then you pass it to your proxy.
+Easy, right?
+See if the requested URI exists and can be served by NGINX.
+If not, see if it is a directory that can be served.
+If not, then pass it to your proxy.
 Only when NGINX can't serve that requested URI directly does your proxy overhead get involved.

-Now.. consider how much of your requests are static content, such as images, css, javascript, etc. That's probably a lot of overhead you just saved.
+Consider how much of your requests are for static content (images, css, javascript, etc.).
+That's probably a lot of overhead you just saved.

 Config Changes Not Reflected
 ----------------------------